GuanceCloud/guance-docs/docs/en/deployment/cloud-deployment-manual.md

 Note:

 1. The “**minimum configuration**” is only suitable for POC scenario deployment and functional verification, and it is not suitable for use as a production environment.
-2. The “**recommended configuration**” is suitable for data volume scenarios where InfuxDB is less than 150,000 timelines and Elasticsearch is less than 7 billion documents (the sum of documents such as logs, links, user access monitoring and events).
+2. The “**recommended configuration**” is suitable for data volume scenarios where InfuxDB is less than 150,000 timeseries and Elasticsearch is less than 7 billion documents (the sum of documents such as logs, links, user access monitoring and events).
 3. As a production deployment, the actual access data volume is used to evaluate.
 The more access data volume, the higher the storage and specification configuration of InfuxDB and Elasticsearch.

 ### 2.2 Create Resources